tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Custom resources enable you to write custom provisioning logic in templates that AWS CloudFormation runs anytime you create, update (if you changed the custom resource), or delete stacks.
 For example, you might want to include resources that aren't available as AWS CloudFormation resource types.
 You can include those resources by using custom resources.

+Custom resources enable you to write custom provisioning logic in templates that AWS CloudFormation runs anytime you create, update (if you changed the custom resource), or delete stacks

 - Logical Resources in a template - WHAT you want
 - CFN uses them to CREATE, UPDATE, DELETE physical resources
 - CloudFormation doesn't support everything
 - Custom Resources lets CFN integrate with anything it doesn't yet, or doesn't naturally support
+- Passes data to something, gets data back from something